Originally Published: September, 2021

 - Minutes of directors appointing officers, approving the location of the Registered and Records offices, approving the issuance of shares, determining the financial year-end, and other matters

 How a lawyer can help: Determining what information you’ll need can be difficult.
-Using a lawyer can decrease the headache of figuring out what paperwork is needed to incorporate a business.
+Working with a lawyer can decrease the headache of figuring out what paperwork is needed to incorporate a business.

 The main reason to have a lawyer assist you with incorporating your business is that lawyers ensure your company is set up properly.
 More importantly, that your legal interests are protected now and in the future.
 Getting a lawyer involved early in the life of your business will also be helpful as your business grows as you will have an advisor who is familiar with your company and your circumstances.